clydeshappee/LT1007-Audio-Oscillator/README.md

 The capacitors are in pairs and were given to me by my father who had a lot of parts.
 He was kind enough to match them on his GENRAD 1650A impedance bridge.
 It is important that the pairs match closely.

-I did point to point wiring and once start the design of a PCB, but I stopped.
+I did point to point wiring and once started the design of a PCB, but I stopped.
 After over 30 years it is still working just fine.

 I hope that you, the reader enjoy this.